 He began to pace back and forth, the scale of his mind weighing the pros and cons of executing the call for drastic action.

 “Have we received the information from the slave planet yet?
 Who’s working on that?
 I sent out orders for retrieval twenty minutes ago!”

 “Corporal Heinlein, sir.”
 Someone responded.
 The room shared a hushed mumble of discontentment as the name was mentioned.
 Fletcher shook his head.
 Acting on duty as he was, it was not his place to voice his personal opinions, but inside he was rolling his eyes with the rest of them.

 “Well someone com him, and tell him to get his ass on deck immediately!
 I~" but before the Admiral could finish, the doors to the command center slid open as one Corporal Archibald Heinlein stumbled through.
 The small alien rushed past the rows of operative monitors, using his long arms to bound forward through the crowd as two smaller limbs clutched a jumbled stack of files to his chest.
 He shouted his pardons and apologies as he made his way to the front.

 Stopping short of Fletcher’s platform, he lowered his legs -that, until now, had been tucked beneath him- and rose to a slightly taller stature, the pile of paperwork slipping through his many fingers.

 “Apologies, Admiral Fletcher.
 You have no idea how hard it is to solo out one slaver among an entire planet of them.
-Not to mention the eighty different dialects and languages I had to sift through cause, you know most of that lot don’t speak the universal tongue and~"
+Not to mention the rigmarole I had to go through coordinating with our ground ops.
+It's like, what part of 'covert operation' don't you understand?
+I~ "

 “Heinlein!
 Your report, now.”